baarne/baarne-ipfs/README.md

     ```bash
     node index.js

-	•	The backend runs on http://localhost:5001.
+	•The backend runs on http://localhost:5001.

 ### Step 3: IPFS Daemon
 1. Install and configure IPFS if not already installed: